How to Install Kotlin on Arch Linux

 Save the file with Ctrl+O, press Enter, then exit with Ctrl+X.

-Compile the Kotlin source file into a standalone JAR that includes the Kotlin runtime:
+Compile the Kotlin source file into a runnable JAR that includes the Kotlin runtime:

 kotlinc hello.kt -include-runtime -d hello.jar

-The -include-runtime flag bundles the Kotlin standard library into the JAR, making it portable to any system with a Java runtime.
-The -d flag specifies the output file.
+The -include-runtime flag bundles the Kotlin standard library into the JAR, and -d sets the output filename.
+Run the compiled program with Java:

 java -jar hello.jar